 Another advantage of TIFF over JPEG is the possibility of free exchange between TIFF applications and computer systems.
 Unlike other image formats, including JPEG, TIFF files are flexible and have better capabilities and features.
 However, it also means learning TIFF, and comprehending its features is complex.

 Finally, TIFF files have “.TIFF” or “.TIF” extensions, and comprise an image file directory, a file header, and a bitmap data.

 JPEG, on the other hand, stands for “Joint Photographic Expert Group.”
 It was designed to support the storage of photographic images just as the name indicates.
 It supports image storage and display on web pages, and photo storage in digital cameras.

 Although JPEG files are smaller than TIFF files (takes up less storage space), they only adopt lossy compression.
 However, the files are flexible because you can change image settings to your specific photo preferences.
 When compressed, only photo elements that can’t affect its quality or impact it visually are deleted.

 The human eye barely notices minor differences between color and brightness.
 JPEG uses this fact to reduce file size and discard less important details without leaving a noticeable difference in quality.

 However, it’s easier to compress images with less texture and details such as the skies than highly detailed images with high levels of noise.
-The latter isn’t easily compressed because compression level depends on the content of an image.
+The latter isn’t easily compressed because the compression level depends on the content of an image.

 JPEG file format is the most universal for storing or displaying photos online.
 The format is compatible with various programs and devices, atop supporting a full-color spectrum.
-Opt for this file format if you don’t mind reduced quality to some extent for smaller file size.
+Opt for this file format if you don’t mind reduced quality to some extent for smaller file sizes.

 When images are edited and saved, JPEG quality goes down.
 The format is ideal for web use while TIFF is handy if there’s a need to continuously edit images.
 The latter maintains image quality despite the number of times it’s edited and saved or printed.